cyberbotics/webots/docs/discord/documentation.md

 ##### Wasabi Fan 01/22/2021 02:48:00
 I'm seeing the same thing as above.
 The documentation is currently broken.

-It seems (?) this has fixed itself since. 🎉

-No, never mind, the reference is still definitely borked 🙁

 ##### Olivier Michel [Cyberbotics] 01/22/2021 08:29:30
 I cannot reproduce this problem.
 For me [https://cdn.jsdelivr.net/gh/cyberbotics/webots@released/docs/css/webots-doc.css](https://cdn.jsdelivr.net/gh/cyberbotics/webots@released/docs/css/webots-doc.css) works.
 Can you try again?